NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/cases/Risk-Profiling-for-Social-Welfare-Reexamination-AA202302.md

       - value: news
         label: news
   - title: Presentation advice report to Dutch Minister of Digitalization
-    description: "The advice report (AA:2023:02:A) has been presented to the Dutch Minister of Digitalization on November 29, 2023.
-A press release can be found\_[here](https://algorithmaudit.eu/pressroom).\n"
+    description: "Advice report AA:2023:02:A has been presented to the Dutch Minister of Digitalization on November 29, 2023.
+A press release can be found\_[here](/events/press_room).\n"
-    image: /images/algoprudence/AA202302/presentatie_BZK.jpg
+    image: /images/algoprudence/AA202302/Actions/presentatie_BZK.jpg
     date: 29-11-2023
     facets:
       - value: presentation